hassantafreshi/easy-form-builder/readme.txt

 = What is the competitive advantage of Easy Form Builder? =

-The competitive advantage of an Easy Form Builder  Plugin lies in its straightforward design and user-friendly setup and form builder.
+The competitive advantage of the Easy Form Builder Plugin lies in its straightforward design and user-friendly setup and form builder.
 By providing a tool that is simple and requires minimal learning, Admins can streamline their processes and boost efficiency.
 This user-friendly approach not only speeds up the form creation process but also encourages widespread use among individuals with various levels of technical know-how.
 In the end, the simplicity of a form builder contributes to increased productivity and an overall improved user experience, making it a valuable asset in the competitive landscape.

 = Is Coding knowledge required to build forms using Easy Form Builder? =